Our Work and Impact

 O’Connor Way Senior Housing

-South Boston NDC and Caritas Communities are developing 46 one-bedroom units of affordable senior housing in the Andrew Square area.
+South Boston NDC and Caritas Communities developed 46 one-bedroom units of affordable senior housing in the Andrew Square area.

-The development is designed for residents to age-in-place and will include a community room, laundry facilities and a patio.
-The building is scheduled to open in 2020.
+The development is designed for residents to age-in-place and includes a community room, laundry facilities, and a patio.
+The building opened in 2020.

 Patriot Homes for Veterans